 Councillor Jones stated that he and the Mayor had set some very challenging targets for St Leger Homes and expected St Leger to continually strive to meet those expectations.
 He reported that it was pleasing to see that performance continued to improve.
 In 10 out of 17 areas St Leger had met targets or had achieved performance within an acceptable tolerance level.
-That was against a challenging environment, of the cost-of-living crisis and still some issues of a competitive recruitment market and variations in material supply and pricing.
+That was against a challenging environment including the cost-of-living crisis, a competitive recruitment market and variations in material supply and pricing.